Morningside - Seven Hills

 Educational achievement in Morningside - Seven Hills places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Educational attainment in Morningside - Seven Hills is significantly higher than broader benchmarks.
-44.1% of residents aged 15 years and over hold university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
-Bachelor degrees are the most common at 30.8%, followed by postgraduate qualifications (9.3%) and graduate diplomas (4.0%).
-Vocational credentials are also prominent, with 28.7% of residents aged 15 years and over holding them - advanced diplomas account for 11.4% and certificates for 17.3%.
+As of 2016, 44.1% of residents aged 15 years and above held university qualifications, compared to the Queensland average of 25.7% and the Australian average of 30.4%.
+This educational advantage positions the area favourably for knowledge-based opportunities.
+Bachelor degrees were the most common at 30.8%, followed by postgraduate qualifications (9.3%) and graduate diplomas (4.0%).

-Educational participation is notably high, with 30.2% of residents currently enrolled in formal education.
-This includes 8.7% in primary education, 8.7% in tertiary education, and 6.3% pursuing secondary education.
+Trade and technical skills were also prominent, with 28.7% of residents aged 15 years and above holding vocational credentials – advanced diplomas (11.4%) and certificates (17.3%).
+Educational participation was notably high, with 30.2% of residents currently enrolled in formal education as of the 2016 census.
+This included 8.7% in primary education, 8.7% in tertiary education, and 6.3% pursuing secondary education.

 Frequently Asked Questions - Education